cloudmesh/cloudmesh1/doc/source/developer.rst

    cd ~/github/cloudmesh

-SO you jump into your working directory after you start a new terminal, which is quite handy.
+So you jump into your working directory after you start a new terminal, which is quite handy.
 Alternatively, you may want to set an alias such as::